A-C-Sai/canvas-lms-assistant/README.md

 ## Start Guide

 The system comes pre-configured with an indexed knowledge base and is ready to use.

 To get started:

-1. Navigate to `03-agentic-rag-chatbot-development/05-final-product/`
+0. Create a new virtual environment `conda create -p venv pyhton=3.12 -y` & `conda activate <PROJECT_DIR>/venv`
-2. Create `.env` file with required credentials (see Environment Configuration section)
+2. Create `.env` file with required credentials in the <PROJECT_DIR> (see Environment Configuration section)
 3. Install initial dependency: `pip3 install ipykernel`
 4. Run `installing_requirements.ipynb` to set up all dependencies
+1. Navigate to `03-agentic-rag-chatbot-development/05-final-product/`
 5. Launch the application using the instructions in the final product directory

 The repository includes all necessary components.